MichaelNeas/laboratory/checklist.md

     - "Among balanced search trees, AVL and 2/3 trees are now passé, and red-black trees seem to be more popular.
         A particularly interesting self-organizing data structure is the splay tree, which uses rotations to move any accessed key to the root." - Skiena
-    - Of these, I chose to implement a splay tree.
-From what I've read, you won't implement a balanced search tree in your interview.
-But I wanted exposure to coding one up and let's face it, splay trees are the bee's knees.
-I did read a lot of red-black tree code.
+    - splay tree: insert, search, delete functions
-        - splay tree: insert, search, delete functions If you end up implementing red/black tree try just these:
+    If you end up implementing red/black tree try just these:
     - search and insertion functions, skipping delete
-    - I want to learn more about B-Tree since it's used so widely with very large data sets.
+    - Learn more about B-Tree since it's used so widely with very large data sets.
     - [ ] [Self-balancing binary search tree](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree)

     - [ ] **AVL trees**
         - In practice:
-            From what I can tell, these aren't used much in practice, but I could see where they would be:
+            These aren't used much in practice, but where they would be:
             The AVL tree is another structure supporting O(log n) search, insertion, and removal.
 It is more rigidly balanced than red–black trees, leading to slower insertion and removal but faster retrieval.
 This makes it attractive for data structures that may be built once and loaded without reconstruction, such as language